Altinity/clickhouse-sql-examples/using-s3-and-clickhouse/README.md

 aws s3 ls --summarize --human-readable --recursive s3://bucket/clickhouse/s3/mergetree/
 ```

+## Cleaning up between runs

+If you are iterating through and trying things out, it's important to
+clean things up properly between runs.
+Look at the cleanup-all.sh
+script for more information.

 ## Cleaning up [Zoo]Keeper

-It's easy to mess up Keeper metdata when managing data in S3.
-If so you may run into
+It's easy to mess up Keeper metadata when managing data in S3, especially
+if you create and drop tables rapidly when testing things.
+If so
-the dreaded REPLICA_ALREADY_EXISTS problem like the following:
+you may run into the dreaded REPLICA_ALREADY_EXISTS problem like the
+following:

 ```
 Received exception from server (version 23.7.4):